 When this inspection is performed, the majority of construction activities for the plant should have been completed, and the licensee is making preparations for initial fuel loading.
-The purpose of this procedure is to verify that the licensee has processes in-place to implement plant technical specification (TS)Final Safety Analysis Report ().
+The purpose of this procedure is to verify that the licensee has processes in-place to implement requirements of the plant’s technical specifications (TS) and that the TS and TS Bases are consistent with the plant’s current licensing basis, including the Final Safety Analysis Report (FSAR).

-01.01 Verify the TS contain the latest, approved amendments.
+01.01 Verify that the controlled copies of the TS for use by plant operations and support staff contain the changes associated with all, including the latest, approved license amendments.

-01.02 Verify the licensee has procedure for assessing degraded or non-conforming conditions adverse to quality or safety (operability determination process).
+01.02 Verify that the licensee has plant procedures in place for assessing degraded or non-conforming conditions adverse to quality or safety (operability determination process).

-01.03 Verify the licensee has procedures for TS surveillance requirements.
+01.03 Verify that the licensee has plant procedures in place for control of TS surveillance requirements (SR).

-01.04 Verify the licensee has procedures for and requirements TS ection 5.
+01.04 Verify that the licensee has plant procedures in place for the programmatic and reporting requirements of TS Sections 5.5 and 5.6, respectively, of Chapter 5.0, “Administrative Controls.”

-01.05 Verify the licensee has procedures to maintain TS that are consistent with the current licensing basis.
-Specifically, there are procedures to identify TS implications proposed plant design changes, there are procedures to update TS approved amendments, and TS changes are supported the FSAR).
+01.05 Verify that the licensee has plant procedures in place to maintain TS that are consistent with the current licensing basis.
+Specifically, there are procedures to identify TS implications of proposed plant design or procedure changes, there are procedures to update TS with changes approved in license amendments, and to verify that TS changes are supported by the updated FSAR.
+The updated FSAR includes necessary changes associated with all approved plant design and procedure modifications, and license amendments that have been implemented since the FSAR was last submitted to the NRC in accordance with 10 CFR 50.71(e).

+01.06 Verify that the licensee has plant procedures in place to maintain controlled copies of the TS Bases, which are for use by plant operations and support staff, that accurately describe and justify the current TS requirements, and that are consistent with the current licensing basis and the updated FSAR.

+01.07 Verify that the licensee has plant procedures in place that are required by TS Section 5.4, “Procedures.”

 71303-02 INSPECTION REQUIREMENTS AND GUIDANCE

 02.01 Requirement.
-The TS have been.
+The TS have been updated in accordance with approved license amendments.

-References: 10 CFR 50.36, and 10 CFR 50.90, as in applicable 10 CFR 52 Appendix (certified designs).
+References: 10 CFR 50.36, 10 CFR 50.36a, and 10 CFR 50.90, as delineated in 10 CFR 52.98, Section VIII.C.6 of the applicable 10 CFR Part 52 Appendix (certified designs).

 Inspection Guidance:

 a.
-Contact the NRC project manager for the plant and obtain the approved TS- amendments for the plant at least six TS amendments.
+Contact the NRC licensing project manager for the plant and obtain the approved TS-related license amendments for the plant since COL issuance and select at least six TS-related license amendments.

 b.
-Perform a line by line check that the amendment sample from 02.01.a has been incorporated into licensee-TS.
+Perform a line by line check that the amendment sample from 02.01.a has been incorporated into licensee-controlled copies of TS in use by plant operations and support staff.

 02.02 Requirement.
-The icensees rocedures are acceptable.
+The licensee’s operability determination procedures are acceptable.

 Reference: RIS 2005-020.